Skip to main content

 Socrates operates within the scope of a single case.
 While it can search for related cases, it cannot take direct action on them.

-Extend Socrates' capabilities by creating workflows it can execute.
-These workflows act as tools, automating various procedures, including those that leverage your integrated third-party systems.
+You can extend Socrates's capabilities by creating workflows it can execute.
+These workflows act as custom tools, automating various procedures, including those that leverage your integrated third-party systems.

-3. Set Exit Parameters: Make sure every branch in the workflow concludes with an exit operator, setting the status to Success or Failed and any required outputs.
+3. Set exit parameters: Verify each branch in the workflow ends with an Exit operator that sets the status to Success or Failed and contains parameters that explicitly return the data.
 Socrates will use this information to interpret the workflow’s outcome.

-4. Update the Workflow Name and Description: Open the workflow three-dot menu and select Settings.
+4. Update the workflow name and description: Open the workflow's More Options menu and select Settings.
 Socrates will use these settings to understand the workflow functionality.

 1. Give the workflow a meaningful and descriptive name to reflect its purpose.

-2. Provide a comprehensive description of the workflow to ensure clarity.
+2. Provide a concise description of the workflow to ensure clarity.

-5. Publish and Tag: Publish the workflow and tag it with socrates to make it available for use.
+5. Publish and tag: Publish the workflow and tag it with the case-sensitive socrates (workflows tagged as SOCRATES or Socrates are not recognized as tools) to make it available for use.
 Socrates can only execute workflows that are explicitly marked as available for its use.

 Did this answer your question?